-Legal Rights of a Spouse After Death of a Loved One
+Legal Rights of a Widow / Spouse, After Death of a Loved One

 Estate administration & probate attorney Bonnie Lawson discusses FAQ about legal rights of a spouse after death.

 Under NY State Law, a spouse, so long as they did not waive their rights in a pre-nuptial, anti-nuptial or other agreement, is entitled to a share of the estate.
-That share is one half plus $50,000.00 or one third plus $50,000.00, depending on if there are children involved.
-Subject to changes in the law.
-If a spouse is in a nursing home and on governmental assistance, the state agency can require the spouse to file a right of election document claiming their share of the estate even if the spouse leaves nothing to them in their Will and other estate documents.
+That share is one half plus $50,000.00 or one third plus $50,000.00, depending on whether there are children involved.
+Subject to changes in the law: if a spouse is in a nursing home and on governmental assistance, the state agency can require the spouse to file a right of election document claiming their share of the estate even if the spouse leaves nothing to them in their will and other estate documents.
 A trust can protect against this and protect the assets so that they do pass to the family and not the state.
-However, one needs to consult with an attorney and at least 5 years prior to applying for such assistance.
+However, one needs to consult with an attorney and do so at least 5 years prior to applying for such assistance.

 What if I am married for the second time and my husband dies, and the children from first marriage want money from his estate?

-Without a Will, you are entitled to your spousal share, which is either one half plus $50,000.00 or one third plus $50,000.00, depending on if there are children involved.
+Without a will, you are entitled to your spousal share, which is either one half plus $50,000.00 or one third plus $50,000.00, depending on whether children are involved.
 The children will receive the rest.
-There are testamentary substitutes that may reduce your share so please consult with an attorney while you are both alive and well to make sure your wishes are carried out.
-You both should have a Will, health care proxy and living will documents, power of attorney documents and perhaps a Trust in place to ensure you are both taken care of.
-Perhaps a life estate is in order as well.
+There are testamentary substitutes that may reduce your share, so please consult with an attorney while you and your spouse are both alive and well to make sure your wishes are carried out.
+You both should have a will, health care proxy and living will documents, power of attorney documents and perhaps a trust in place to ensure proper care.
+A life estate might be in order as well.

-Some estate planning and discussions are needed in this situation.
-Some spouses, especially if they are married for the second and third times, may have a prenuptial, anti-nuptual or other type agreement in place, waiving such, so that their children from their first marriage inherit their estate.
+Some spouses, especially if they are married for the second and third times, may have a prenuptial, ante-nuptual or other type agreement in place, waiving such, so that their children from their first marriage inherit their estate.

 Yes.
 Unless there is a waiver in place, the spouse is entitled to their elective share.
 See above.